Ficool

 "Good."

 Iharu was on a crate cleaning his scatter-gun.
-He looked up when Caleb came in and made a noise that lived somewhere between a grunt and a comment.
+When Caleb came in, he made a noise that lived somewhere between a grunt and a comment.

 "Look at this guy."